langchain-ai/agentevals/README.md

 ```
 </details>

 You can see that the evaluator returns a score of `true` since the overall trajectory is a reasonable path for the agent to take to answer the user's question.
+For evaluator outputs, `comment` contains the model's reasoning or a diagnostic explanation.
+In trajectory match evaluators, successful matches typically return `comment: None` in Python and omit the field or leave it undefined in TypeScript, while failed matches include a non-empty mismatch reason.

 For more details on this evaluator, including how to customize it, see the section on [trajectory LLM-as-judge](#trajectory-llm-as-judge).